Macrometacorp/docs/docs/photoniq/vwrs/01-how-vwrs-works.md

 ## The VWR Workflow

-During moments of peak traffic, VWRs makes a new page separate from your origin to organize visitors.
-The VWRs workflow ensures that users are directed to the appropriate origin service while ensuring fairness in the queue and providing metrics and alerts to the administrator.
+During moments of peak traffic, VWRs creates a new HTML page separate from your origin to organize visitors.
+This room employs a workflow that directs users to the appropriate origin service while ensuring fairness when removing users from the queue and providing metrics and alerts to the administrator.
+The workflow proceeds as follows:

-1. The Akamai EdgeWorkers check the virtual room service to confirm if a waiting room is set up for an origin service
+1. The Akamai EdgeWorker checks the virtual waiting room service to confirm if a waiting room is set up for an origin service

     - If no waiting room, the EdgeWorker sends the traffic request directly to the origin service.
     - If there is a waiting room, the EdgeWorker sends to the waiting room.